iainquayle/birch/construct.md

 obviously curried functions will work just like in haskell.

-this mechanic will allow for interface mimicking.
+this mechanic along with the regular currying will allow for interface mimicking.

 ## organization